sunnypatel165/31DaysOfRefactoringInJava/src/com/sunnypatel/daysofrefactoringjava/day21/collapsehierarchy/README.md

 Todays refactoring comes from Martin Fowlers catalog of patterns.
-You can find this refactoring in his catalog here
+You can find this refactoring in his catalog [here](http://refactoring.com/catalog/collapseHierarchy.html).

 Yesterday we looked at extracting a subclass for moving responsibilities down if they are not needed across the board.
 A Collapse Hierarchy refactoring would be applied when you realize you no longer need a subclass.